How 11 Premier League clubs could qualify for European football this season

 The final chance for teams to claim European football comes in the form of the Conference League, which Chelsea are currently heavy favourites to win this year.

-One very specific set of events will lead to the Premier League's Conference League place heading into the bottom half of the table, meaning more than half of the league would be plying their trade in Europe next season.
-For that to happen, the following points all have to take place:
+One very specific set of events would have led to the Premier League's Conference League place heading into the bottom half of the table, meaning more than half of the league would be plying their trade in Europe next season.
+For that to happen, the following points all had to have taken place:

-• Liverpool, Aston Villa, Nottingham Forest, Manchester City and Newcastle finish in the top five of the Premier League
+- Liverpool, Arsenal, Nottingham Forest, Manchester City and Newcastle finish in the top five of the Premier League

-This would provide the Premier League with seven Champions League spots, three Europa League spots, and a single Conference League place - an unlikely scenario that we have never seen before.
+This would've provided the Premier League with seven Champions League spots, three Europa League spots, and a single Conference League place - a scenario that we have never seen before.

 When does the Premier League season end?